Doctor Thorne: Plot summary

-When their father dies, Doctor Thomas Thorne and his younger brother Henry are left to provide for themselves.
+When their father dies, Doctor Thomas Thorne and his younger brother Henry are left little from the estate.
 Thomas begins to establish a medical practice, while Henry seduces Mary Scatcherd, the sister of stonemason Roger Scatcherd.
-When Roger finds out that Mary has become pregnant, he decides to give Henry a thrashing, but Henry dies from a blow to the head.
-While her brother is in prison for the death, Mary gives birth to a girl.
+When Roger finds out that Mary has become pregnant, he gives Henry a thrashing, inadvertently killing him.
+Roger is found guilty of manslaughter and sentenced to six months in prison.

+While her brother is incarcerated, Mary gives birth to a girl.
 A former suitor offers to marry Mary and emigrate to America to start a new life, but not if she keeps the baby.
-Doctor Thorne persuades Mary to accept the offer and she tells Roger that the baby has died.
-Thorne promises to raise his niece, naming her Mary Thorne, but keeps her parentage secret, and arranges for her to be looked after on a nearby farm and later to attend a boarding school.
+Doctor Thorne persuades Mary to accept the offer, promising to raise his niece.
+Mary tells Roger that the baby has died.
+Thorne names the child Mary Thorne, keeps her parentage secret, and arranges for her to be looked after on a nearby farm and later to attend a boarding school.

-The doctor had visited Scatcherd in prison and they became friends.
-Scatcherd accepted the doctor's financial advice and continued to do so in later life.
-After prison, Scatcherd rises quickly in the world through his competence in railway contracts.
-When Thorne became the Greshams' family doctor he also became advisor to Frank Gresham.
-About this time an heir had been born at Greshamsbury Hall, but Lady Arabella was at some loss as to dealing with the infant.
-Thorne knew that Mrs Scatcherd had been left high and dry by her husband's imprisonment and readily adopted the role of nurse to young Frank.
+When Thorne becomes the family doctor to the Greshams, the preeminent family of the county, he also becomes advisor to the head of the family, squire Frank Gresham.
+About this time an heir is born at Greshamsbury Hall to much celebration.
+The aristocratic mother, Lady Arabella, engages a wet nurse for her son, also named Frank.
+However, the girl proves to be too fond of brandy.
+Thorne knows that Mrs Scatcherd had been left in dire financial distress by her husband's imprisonment, so he arranges for her to take over the role.

-Meanwhile, time has passed and 12 year old Mary came to Greshamsbury from her school in Bath.
-Quite soon she is invited to music lessons and gradually becomes as an extra sister to the children at the big house.
-Dr Thorne feels he has to inform Frank Gresham, in strictest confidence, of Mary's background to allow him to decide if there may be an objection to her associating with his family.
-She has neither family nor money which gives Lady Arabella some qualms but the Squire overrules her.
-However, unknown to nearly everyone, Mary's maternal uncle, Roger Scatcherd, has risen from humble beginnings to great wealth.
-Thorne persuades Scatcherd to lend increasing sums to the head of the family, the local squire.
+Time passes, and 12-year-old Mary Thorne came to Greshamsbury from her school in Bath.
+Soon she endears herself to the Greshams.
+Dr Thorne feels he has to inform Frank Gresham, in strictest confidence, of Mary's background to allow him to decide if he would object to her associating with his family.
+Lady Arabella some qualms but the squire overrules her.

+Mary's maternal uncle, Roger Scatcherd, rises from humble beginnings to great wealth and a knighthood through his prodigious skills, not only as a mason but also as a contractor.
+Doctor Thorne, who visited Scatcherd in prison and befriended him, becomes his financial advisor.
+Thorne persuades Scatcherd to lend increasing sums to Frank Gresham, who had impoverished himself by running for Parliament three times.
 Eventually, much of the Gresham estate is put up as collateral for these loans.